ccao-data/model-res-avm/README.md

 sales, removing outliers, and manually reviewing suspect sales.
 Specifically, we:

-  - Drop any sales with a sale price of less than $10,000
+  - Drop any sales with a sale price of less than $10,000.
-  - Drop sales on any properties with more than 40 rooms or 18 bedrooms
+  - Drop sales on any properties with more than 40 rooms or 18 bedrooms (these are usually data entry errors).
-  - Drop sales whose price is more than 4 standard deviations away from the mean price of sales in the same class and township
+  - Drop sales whose price is more than 4 standard deviations away from the mean price of sales in the same class and township.
-  - Drop sales with a significant amount of missing data
+  - Drop sales with a significant amount of missing data.
   - Hand review and then potentially drop (if found to be not arms-length) sales which:
-      - Have a very high or very low sales ratio (predicted value / actual sale value)
+      - Have a very high or very low sales ratio (predicted value / actual sale value).
-      - Significantly deviate from the neighborhood average
+      - Deviate significantly from the neighborhood average.
-      - Have a very large year-over-year change in valuation or sale price
+      - Have a very large year-over-year change in valuation or sale price.

 ### Post-Modeling